project-oak/transparent-release/README.md

 # The Transparent Release Project

-Transparent Release (not really the best name for the project) builds on the idea of binary transparency and expands in a few directions, as described below.
+Transparent Release builds on the idea of binary transparency and expands it in a few directions, as described below.

 ## Release Transparency

-The goal of release transparency is to generate and transparently publish ideally-verifiable metadata about a released binary.
+The goal of release transparency is to generate and transparently publish non-forgeable metadata about a released binary.
 We refer to this kind of metadata as the endorsement statement.
 It can be used in scenarios where the identity of a binary must be verified before use.
 One prominent use case is remote attestation.
-See Oak’s remote attestation protocol for instance.
+See [Oak’s remote attestation protocol](https://github.com/project-oak/oak/tree/main/remote_attestation) for instance.

 The life cycle of an endorsement statement has three phases as shown in the diagram below: